-Cash flow used in investing activities was \$7.9 million, which was entirely due to the acquisition of property, plant and equipment ("PPE").
-This included the payment of construction holdbacks for already completed work at the Paris Facility and Niagara Facility.
+Cash flow used in investing activities was \$5.7 million, which was primarily due to the acquisition of property, plant and equipment ("PPE").
+This included the payment of construction holdbacks for already completed work at the Paris Facility.
 The Company also further invested in additional infrastructure at the Port Perry Facility to manage the 2020 outdoor cultivation harvest, along with the purchase of planting and harvesting equipment.
 Investments were also made in new production machinery, primarily for new cannabis product formats.
+Cash provided by financing activities of \$12.8 million was primarily due to the Company's bought deal financing which closed during the reporting period.